lewisl9029/rfcs/text/0000-anonymous-components.md

 The anonymous component pattern introduced in this RFC aims to directly address these shortcomings of React Hooks and offer users the option to use hooks with significantly less indirection.

-More interesting, it opens up the possibility for a new set of use cases for hooks where previously the excessive levels of indirection necessitated by the current rules of hooks made usage ergonomics prohibitively poor.
+More interestingly, it opens up the possibility for a new set of use cases for hooks where previously the excessive levels of indirection necessitated by the current rules of hooks made usage ergonomics prohibitively poor.
 My most prominent use case for this is an experimental [useStyles](https://github.com/lewisl9029/use-styles) CSS-in-JS hook meant to be used at arbitrary depth to provide styles to elements without necessitating indirection through named styled components at every step of the way (think of it as a more robust, runtime-only version of `@emotion/babel-plugin`'s [css prop](https://emotion.sh/docs/css-prop)).
 I'm hopeful that more use cases for React Hooks like this will be discovered once we're able to alleviate the forced indirection problem.

 # Detailed design